menu cross down-arrow up-arrow

 Walking with Polar Bears – The Greatest Arctic Safari

+We always thought that you had to see the polar bears in the winter.
 We had visions of massive glassed-in buggies crossing the white tundra landscape packed with people in search of the great polar bear.
 We never thought of walking with polar bears.

 Everyone knows that the polar bear is a dangerous bear and one of the few animals on earth that has actually been known to stalk humans.
-In other words, you should stay away from polar bears right?
+In other words, you should stay away from polar bears, right?
+So when we heard we’d be walking with Polar Bears on our safari with Nanuk Lodge near Churchill, Manitoba we were intrigued, to say the least.

-Walking with Polar Bears
+Walking With Polar Bears in Churchill Manitoba

-We met our group at the Winnipeg Airport where we spent the night at the attached Grand Winnipeg Airport Hotel before an early morning flight to Churchill.
+We met our group at the Winnipeg Airport where we spent the night at the attached Grand Winnipeg Airport Hotel before an early morning flight to Churchill, Manitoba.
 Our trip was taking us to a remote region of the Canadian Province where we flew into a lonely, but lovely lodge on the Hudson Bay.

 Flying to see the Polar Bears